nebula-plugins/nebula-project-plugin/README.md

         }
     }

-That will cause the functionCompile to extend from testCompile, and functionalRuntime to extend from testRuntime, since those are the configurations from the "test" SourceSet.
+That will cause the functionalCompile to extend from testCompile, and functionalRuntime to extend from testRuntime, since those are the configurations from the "test" SourceSet.

 Test Facets
 --------------